WapStart/plus1-android-sdk/README.md

 ICQ: 553425962

 ---------------------------------------
-We are always looking to enchance our SDK to make things easier for you and all of our customers.
+We are always looking to improve our SDK to make things easier for you and all of our customers.
 You can help us if you have any [comments](https://github.com/Wapstart/plus1-android-sdk/pulls) or [suggestions](https://github.com/WapStart/plus1-android-sdk/issues)!